FedEx (NYSE:FDX) Given a $211.00 Price Target by Credit Suisse Group Analysts

-Credit Suisse Group set a $211.00 target price on FedEx (NYSE:FDX – Get Rating) in a research note published on Tuesday morning, Borsen Zeitung reports.
+Credit Suisse Group set a $211.00 price objective on FedEx (NYSE:FDX – Get Rating) in a research report released on Monday, Borsen Zeitung reports.

-Other research analysts have also issued reports about the company.
-Barclays set a $240.00 price objective on FedEx in a research report on Tuesday.
-BMO Capital Markets cut their price target on FedEx from $215.00 to $190.00 and set a market perform rating on the stock in a research note on Friday, September 23rd.
-Cowen cut their price target on FedEx from $230.00 to $185.00 and set an outperform rating on the stock in a research note on Friday, September 23rd.
-Jefferies Financial Group increased their price target on FedEx from $170.00 to $175.00 and gave the company a hold rating in a research note on Thursday, December 22nd.
-Finally, Cowen dropped their price objective on FedEx from $230.00 to $185.00 in a research note on Friday, September 23rd.
-Thirteen analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-Based on data from MarketBeat, FedEx currently has an average rating of Hold and a consensus target price of $203.84.
+Several other equities research analysts also recently commented on the stock.
+Stephens cut their target price on shares of FedEx from $295.00 to $200.00 in a research report on Friday, September 23rd.
+Bank Of America (Bofa) lowered FedEx from a buy rating to a neutral rating and cut their price objective for the stock from $275.00 to $186.00 in a research note on Friday, September 16th.
+Evercore ISI decreased their target price on shares of FedEx from $225.00 to $202.00 and set an outperform rating for the company in a research report on Monday, December 19th.
+JPMorgan Chase & Co. set a $179.00 target price on shares of FedEx in a research note on Tuesday, December 27th.
+Finally, Susquehanna increased their price target on FedEx from $165.00 to $170.00 and gave the stock a neutral rating in a report on Wednesday, December 21st.
+Thirteen research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
+According to MarketBeat, FedEx presently has a consensus rating of Hold and a consensus target price of $203.84.

 FedEx Dividend Announcement